HelTecAutomation/HeltecDocs/doc/gateway/ht-m01s/source/update_firmware.md

 ## Upgrade Firmware

+This method is applicable to upgrading the firmware without changing the gateway configuration page.
+That is, this version of firmware only has the corresponding bin file.
+If the firmware of this version is a compressed package, please refer to " [Complete Firmware Upgrade](complete-firmware-upgrade) " for firmware upgrade.

 Download [HT-M01S corresponding upgrade firmware](https://resource.heltec.cn/download/HT-M01S/firmware)。

 ![](img/update_firmware/01.png)

-Enter the HT-M01S gateway configuration interface by connecting to the HT-M01S WiFi(can refer to [HT-M01S Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m01s/quick_start.html))，click "Firmwaer Update"。
+Enter the HT-M01S gateway configuration interface by connecting to the HT-M01S WiFi(can refer to [HT-M01S Quick Start](https://docs.heltec.org/en/gateway/ht-m01s/index.html))，click "Firmwaer Update"。

 ![](img/update_firmware/02.png)